1AyaNabil1/credit_score_project/README.md

 ## 💡 Credits

-Developed by the LEAP Smart Control System team @ Alexandria University
+Developed by the Aya Nabil @ Alexandria University
-Special thanks to the 2025 graduation project committee